Rubberverse/qor-caddy/Setup.md

 ## Using the already built multi-arch image

-**NOTE** As of v0.11.0, riscv64 platform is not supported due to Alpine Linux stable image not supporting it itself.
-Once they start supporting it, builds will be back for this platform!
+- Starting from version v0.16.0+, the container will run rootlessly
+- Starting from version v0.17.0+, container will have a dedicated logging directory the rootless user inside can log to

+### With Podman 4.4+ (quadlet deployment)

+TODO

 ### With docker-compose (recommended)

 1. Create following file below, remember to add volume either like that or as a persistentvolume, otherwise container will renew certificates on every re-launch which will make Let's Encrypt angry
-2. Run docker-compose -f compose.yaml up -d
+2. Run docker-compose -f compose.yaml up -d and yeah you're set.

 >[!WARNING]
 > You will need to create the following directory caddy-data will bind to, otherwise it will fail with `special device <location> does not exist`